webpack/webpack.js.org/src/content/plugins/NoEmitOnErrorsPlugin.md

   - jeffin
 ---

-The `NoEmitOnErrorsPlugin` allows you to avoid emiting when there are any errors.
-Enabled by deafult, you can disable using `optimization.noEmitOnErrors`(/configuration/optimization/#optimizationnoemitonerrors)
+The `NoEmitOnErrorsPlugin` allows you to avoid emitting assets when there are any errors.
+Enabled by default, you can disable using `optimization.noEmitOnErrors`(/configuration/optimization/#optimizationnoemitonerrors)

 __webpack.config.js__